National Zoo & Aquarium

 The National Zoo and Aquarium is a privately owned 19 ha zoo and aquarium in the Australian capital city of Canberra.
 It is located in Yarralumla at the western end of Lake Burley Griffin, next to Scrivener Dam.
-It recently had a major expansion, with 12 ha of open range exhibits opened in May 2017.
+A major expansion opened in May 2017, with 12 ha of open range exhibits.

 The Zoo

 The National Zoo and Aquarium is privately owned by Canberra businessman Richard Tindale, and is maintained as a predominantly family-run business.
 The zoo receives no Government or Commonwealth support and relies on entry fees from the public to continue operations.
 The zoo also relies on a large number of volunteer recruits to aid in the management of its grounds and the animals residing there.

-The zoo is the only combined zoo and aquarium in Australia.
+The zoo is 1 of the combined zoo and aquariums in Australia.
 The zoo has both Australian endemic species and introduced species including the largest collection of big cats in Australia, including, until recently, the only tigon in Australasia.
 The zoo is also involved in a number of breeding programs for endangered species.

 The National Zoo and Aquarium plays host to many educational programs and specially designed tours for various groups; including school tours, family groups and children's birthday Tours.
 The zoo runs children's activities during ACT public school holiday periods and a hands-on educational program for children from 8–16 years of age on weekends during the term.